 - After the bridge you’ll see stairs to the right.
 Ignore these, go straight and a bit left until you find the gravel path that goes around the estuary foreshore.
 Turn right.
 A diversion for another day: If you go to the left you can follow a shared path towards Mangere Bridge.
 Continue northwest.
 When you get to the toilet block there is another diversion – you can ride along the boardwalk.
 You’ll have to turn around and come back the same way and please be considerate of other foot traffic.

 - Our route follows Seacliff Rd, then right into Queenstown Ave.
 It’s a bit easier than the path.
 From here you follow the path alongside the motorway which is fairly straightforward.
-At the time of writing there were roadworks at Maioro so we went left to the intersection to cross the road safely.
+At Maioro cross at the lights.

 - When you get to New North Rd the signposting is a bit vague.
 You cross New North and go up Soljak Place to cross the railway line over a bridge.
 From the other side you will be following the Waterview Shared Path.